1–2 spots available for Q2 · Claim yours

 • Supply-chain compromise (a plugin you trust got hijacked)

-Use your logs from step 3.
+Use the logs from step 3.
 Look for the first unusual request, then the first successful admin login or file write.
 That is typically the door.

 Patch it on the fresh environment.
 Update every dependency.
 Remove plugins you do not use.
-Force password resets on every admin.
+Force password resets for every admin.

 10. Flip DNS when confident